raninder2728-alt/Induction_report/README.md

 ---

-## Day 6 – Learning Together: From Code to Career Inspiration — (August 5, 2025)
+## Day 6 – Learning Together: From Code to Career Inspiration (6th August 2025)

 > _"Learning from peers and mentors alike helps us grow not just in knowledge but in confidence."_